 It is therefore a requirement that teachers, staff and students attending post primary schools wear a face covering when a physical distance of 2m from other staff or students cannot be maintained.

-In certain situations the use of clear visors should be considered, for example staff interacting with students with hearing difficulties or learning difficulties.
 All students on the post primary transport scheme should be asked to wear face coverings unless there is a good reason not to do so.

 Cloth face coverings should not be worn by any of the following groups: